bennettslin/yearlings_bobtail_app/refactorNotes.md

 Lyric (/)
 LyricColumn (/)
 Main (/)
-Nav (Need to consider last title margin, panels, and consolidate responsive, nav button sizing and panels.)
+Nav (Need to consider panels and consolidate responsive.)
 Overview (Waiting on overview in phone and heightless.)
 Players (/)
 Popup (Waiting on popup rework to finalise.)